 ABOUT CHANGCHILL

-The transition allows the four resident female elephants the freedom to roam the valley, graze, and bathe in the river, mud and dust, while socializing with each other.
+The transition allows all of our elephants the freedom to roam while socializing with each other.
 Visitors are no longer encouraged to interact with the elephants, but are now given the chance to see how the elephants choose to spend their days in the forest.
 Observe elephants navigate the lush forest, learn about Karen hill tribe culture with local community members, or enjoy the breathtaking view from the elephant observation deck – it’s not only the elephants that get to “chill” here.

 About Elephant Family